krabhijeet3/Churn-Rate-Analysis-Power-BI/README.md

 Created a Measure in Power Query Editor to find the Churn Rate by using a DAX formula -
 #### Churn Rate = SUM('Bank Customer Churn Prediction'[churn])/COUNT('Bank Customer Churn Prediction'[customer_id])
-Changed Formamt to Percentage
+Changed Format to Percentage
-Created Crad Visual to show the Churn Rate, Total Customers, Active Customers & Churn Customers
+Created Card Visual to show the Churn Rate, Total Customers, Active Customers & Churn Customers
 Crated a Pie Chart to show the Gender Distribution
 Created Line Chart showing Churn Rate for different tenures
 Created a Bar chart to analyse the churn Rate based on Products Numbers